I’m about to shove a stick of dynamite into a big ol’ excuse, and light it. RUN!

 That’s a lot of stories.

-Guess where the Office takes place.
+Guess where The Office takes place.

 New York?
 Nope.
 Hollywood?
 Nope.
 Gay Paree?
 Je ne pense pas.